Monday, September 17, 2012

 • A rating scale ranging from 1 to 100 risks conveying a misleading precision.
 Is there really that much difference between a rating of 35 and 38?
 A one-star to five-star rating system is usually more accurate and meaningful for the shopper.

-• Researchers at University of Southern California and University of Virginia defined “goal specificity” as how precise a consumer’s savings goal is.
+• Researchers at University of Southern California defined “goal specificity” as how precise a consumer’s savings goal is.
 “I want to save $3,000 this year” has high goal specificity because it’s so precise.
 “Over the next few years, I want to save as much as possible” has low goal specificity.
 The researchers found that when a savings goal is long-term, the financial advisor should encourage more precision.

 • Dropping prices dramatically can attract new customers.
 But it also has a clear potential to irritate current customers.
 Economists use the term “rockets and feathers” to describe how prices on many item rise quickly, but drop slowly.
 Consumer behavior research at Northwestern University and Massachusetts Institute of Technology finds that lowering prices gently and with precision is a good way to ensure customers who visit your store often will continue to trust your pricing.
 The economists can still credibly use the word “feathers”, since one meaning of “feather” is to hit softly and precisely.